kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

     *   Overall
     *   By webhook name.

 Adding a webhook dynamically adds a key to a map-valued prometheus metric.
+Webhook host process authors should consider how to make their webhook host monitorable: while eventually we hope to offer a set of best practices around this, for the initial release we won't have requirements here.

 ## API Changes

-GenericAdmissionWebhook Admission Controller is duplicated.
+GenericAdmissionWebhook Admission Controller is split and renamed.